Barefoot Plyometrics and Running

 All of your muscles are toned all the time unless you are dead.
 Let’s hope that is not the case.
-Skeletal muscles maintain a modicum of tension all day everyday in order to deal with various types of movement.
+Skeletal muscles maintain a modicum of tension all day every day in order to deal with various types of movement.
 You cannot go to the gym to “tone your muscles” as this is already their natural state.
 It drives me crazy when I hear trainers say “let’s tone your arms today!”
 Muscle tone is created by the electrical activity coursing through your body.
-It is a form of readiness which allows you to produce massive amounts of body tension at a moments notice.
+It is a form of readiness that allows you to produce massive amounts of body tension at a moment's notice.
 This tension enables the human body to express lots of energy to move things in space.
 Your muscles, tendons and fascia can act as springs, essentially storing and releasing this energy.
 All voluntary movement is governed by this spring like action of kinetic and potential energy.
 You can learn to potentiate this energy with plyometric training.

 But don’t jump yet…here is a quick physics lesson: